segmentio/segment-docs/src/connections/destinations/catalog/delighted/index.md

 Simply copy the `Write Key` of the Segment Source where you want to send data and paste into the [Delighted Segment Destination page](https://delighted.com/destinations/segment).

-Delighted will then send all _email survey_ feedback triggered via the Segment integration into back into Segment.
+Delighted will then send all _email survey_ feedback triggered using the Segment integration into back into Segment.
 Refer to our [Delighted Source](/docs/connections/sources/catalog/cloud-apps/delighted/) documentation for more information.